balladeer/effective-enigma/burrow/content/03_twist.md

 My shoulders shook off a chill.
 I looked away, unwilling to stay in that thought with Ágdá.
-The duct work running in the corner where the ceiling and wall met caught my eye---too small for an adult human, but merely uncomfortable for a human child or a fully grown Kihǔ.
+The duct work running in the corner where the ceiling and wall met caught my eye---too small for an adult human, but merely uncomfortable for a human child or a fully grown Kihû.

 My head lifted, I jogged away from the door to the nearest corner.
 "What about the vent?"